OR13/draft-steele-spice-tlsa-cnf/draft-steele-spice-tlsa-cnf.md

 For JWK and COSE_Key, the hash is produced according to {{-JKT}} and {{-CKT}} respectively.
 For JKT and CKT, the hash is already present, but must be converted to hexadecimal before use in TLSA Records.
 For JWE and Encrypted_COSE_Key, the key must be decrypted and then the process for JWK and COSE_Key is applied.

+## Key Binding

+The confirmation claim can be used to establish key binding, as described in {{-SD-JWT-VC}}, {{-SD-CWT}} and {{-USERINFO-VC}}.

+Publishing a confirmation key associated with a subject, and using globally unique identifiers to identify subjects has additional impact on privacy and traceability.

+See this document's privacy considerations for additional details.

 # Confirmation Claim Record